martinopiaggi/Gambetto/README.md

 ## World

 The setting is an abstract, ever-changing chessboard.
 Each level is a unique dungeon, some of which rotate or shift, challenging the player's spatial awareness.

-## Media List
+In each level the player will face a chessboard with different dimension and sometimes different colors compared to the previous one

+## Art and Visual Style
-- Art Style: Minimalist, with a touch of surrealism, inspired by "Monument Valley".
+The game's artistic style embraces a Low Poly Minimalist approach, infusing it with a hint of surrealism.
+Inspired by "Monument Valley".
+Lighting and chess board colors may vary depending on the level.
+The game camera will have an isometric view of the map and will follow the player.

+## Music
-- Music: Ambient, with rhythmic elements echoing the ticking of the in-game clock.
+The game's music sets the mood with an ambient composition, where rhythmic elements echoing the in-game clock's tick, creating a soothing and immersive experience for players.

+## Sound Effects
-- Sound Effects: Discrete, emphasizing movements, captures, and transformations.
+Discrete, emphasizing movements, captures, and transformations.

 Gambetto Project Structure Overview